 The benefit of a variable voltage battery is when you’re not getting the rich flavour or the full throat hit you’d like and you wish you could crank it up, so-to-speak (or even turn it down in some cases).

 You get to control the power by turning it up or down which will usually affect vapour production, flavour and throat hit.

-Each e-liquid has a ‘sweet spot’, an optimal temperature that it should be vaped at for the best flavour and variable voltage batteries give you the flexibility to experiment and adjust for these sweet spots.
+Each e-liquid has a ‘sweet spot’, an optimal temperature that it should be vaped at for the best flavour, and variable voltage batteries give you the flexibility to experiment and adjust for these sweet spots.

 Experienced users tend to get the best use from variable devices but if you're aware that it make take a bit of time to get it right there's no reason why you should be put off from trying.

-E-LIQUID / JUICE INFO
+E-LIQUID ISSUES & INFO